 Put plainly; unplanned website downtime is completely unacceptable!
 It results in a loss of revenue, a loss of customers, and a stain on your e-commerce site’s reputation.

 How to Solve It

 While there are a few exceptions, website downtime is almost always connected to your server or hosting provider issues.
 Investigate issues such as server failures, hackers breaching your servers, or too much traffic.
 Each of these could lead to you discovering a previously unknown weakness in your system.

-Another thing you can do to alleviate downtime is to partner with a reputable managed hosting company that offers WooCommerce-specific plans, as well as a 100% uptime guarantee.
+Another thing you can do to alleviate downtime is to partner with a reputable managed hosting provider for WooCommerce stores, as well as a 100% uptime guarantee.
 Hosting plans designed for WooCommerce often include extra storage, bandwidth, and monthly visitors – things you will definitely find helpful as your online store grows.
 Plus, if there ever is an issue with your WooCommerce store, the hosting provider has support personnel available at all times of the day and night to provide expert assistance and get you back online quickly.

 2. Slow Website Speed

 Customers hate slow experiences.
 It does not matter if it is slow service at a coffee shop, slow queues at the DMV, or a slow website on their computer.